ShadyChrome/primeval-tower-rn/README.md

 2. **Sign In**: Existing users can sign in with their credentials
 3. **Email Verification**: New users receive an email verification link

-### Profile Management
+### Account Management

 Once authenticated, users can:

-- View their profile information
+- View their account information
-- Update their username and website
+- Upgrade anonymous accounts to permanent accounts
 - Sign out from the application

 ### Session Management